 The Department of Scripps Institution of Oceanography offers instruction leading to Master of Science (M.S.) degrees in oceanography, marine biology, and earth sciences.

-The MS degree is for those who have an interest in studying a specific area of marine science.
-This self-supporting program consists of at least 36 units, culminating in a Master's thesis.
+The M.S. degree is for those who have an interest in studying a specific area of marine science.
+The M.S. program consists of at least 36 units, culminating in a master's thesis.
 The 36 total units includes 24 units of coursework and 12 units of independent research.
-Students typically complete the program in one-and-a-half to two years and should expect to fund themselves through the duration of their program.
+Students typically complete the program in one-and-a-half to two years and should expect to fund themselves for the duration of their program.
 Information on UCSD Graduate Student Fees can be found on the Graduate Division website.